Northeast Regional: Equipment

-As of 2018, most Northeast Regional trains consist of 7 to 9 passenger cars hauled by a locomotive.
+As of 2019, most Northeast Regional trains consist of 7 to 9 Amfleet I passenger cars hauled by an ACS-64 electric locomotive or a P-42DC diesel locomotive.

-The passenger cars are the Amfleet I series passenger cars built by the Budd Company in the mid-to-late 1970s.
+The Amfleet I passenger cars were built by the Budd Company in the mid-to-late 1970s.
 Most trains include a Business Class car, a Café car (food service/lounge), and up to seven Coach Class cars, one of which is designated the Quiet Car, where passengers are asked to refrain from loud talking and mobile phone conversations.

 Between Boston and Washington, D.C., the service has overhead electric wires and is pulled by Siemens ACS-64 electric locomotives at speeds up to 125 mph.
 Northeast Regional trains operating south of Washington, into Virginia, and on the New Haven–Springfield Line use GE Genesis diesel locomotives which have a slightly lower top speed of 110 mph.

-In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
-The trainsets for the Northeast Corridor will have eight passenger cars, which will include a food service area and a mix of 2×2 Coach Class and 2×1 Business Class seating.
-The car closest to the locomotive will be a specialized "Auxiliary Power Vehicle" which will include a pantograph to collect power from overhead lines and will feed it to four traction motors in the car, and via a DC link cable, to the four traction motors in the locomotive.
-Outside of electrified territory, the locomotive's diesel engine will generate power for the traction motors.
-The arrangement will offer a near-seamless transition between power sources on through trains to Virginia and Springfield, Massachusetts, a process that currently requires a time-consuming locomotive change.
+Starting in 2027, the train's existing equipment is expected to be replaced by Amtrak Airo trainsets.
+The trainsets will include eight passenger cars with a cafe car, 6 Coach Class cars, and a Business Class car.
+The car nearest the locomotive will be an "Auxiliary Power Vehicle" (APV), equipped with a pantograph to draw power from overhead lines and supply electricity to four electric traction motors in the APV as well as in four motors in the locomotive.
+This design is intended to allow seamless transitions between diesel and electric operation, eliminating the need for a time-consuming locomotive change on through trains to Virginia and Springfield, Massachusetts.